Ethan Carter III: Ring of Honor (2020–2021)

 On the October 19 episode of ROH Television, EC3 made his debut for the promotion cutting a promo in the ring.
 Afterwards, he was confronted backstage by Shane Taylor and S.O.S.
 (Soldiers of Savagery) where they challenged him and The Briscoes to a match which they accepted.
 The match was cancelled after EC3 tested positive for COVID-19, he would sign a contract with ROH on February 25.
 He was released after ROH announced they would be closing their doors.

-National Wrestling Alliance (2023–present)
+National Wrestling Alliance (2022–present)

-On Nuff Said pre-show it was announced that EC3 has signed to National Wrestling Alliance.
+On NWA 74th Anniversary Show night one, EC3 made his National Wrestling Alliance (NWA) debut winning via submission over Mims.
+On Nuff Said pre-show it was announced that EC3 has officially signed to NWA.
 Later in the night, EC3 scored a submission victory over Kevin Kiley the former Alex Riley.
-On the February 14 2023 episode of NWA Powerrr, EC3 shows up to applaud the NWA World Champion Tyrus’ victory over Rolando Freeman, accompanied by BLK Jeez.
+On the February 14, 2023 episode of NWA Powerrr, EC3 shows up to applaud the NWA World Champion Tyrus’ victory over Rolando Freeman, accompanied by BLK Jeez.
 The following week, lead announcer Joe Galli interviewed EC3 and BLK Jeez about what transpired, though EC3 simply stated that he was only "controlling his narrative".
 He later went on to challenge Cyon for the NWA National Championship at NWA 312, which would later be made official.
+At NWA 312 on April 7, EC3 defeated Cyon to win the NWA National Heavyweight Championship.
+On the May 2 episode of Powerrr, EC3 successfully defended his title in his first title defense against Carnage.
+EC3 successfully defended the NWA National Championship on both nights of the Crockett Cup against Silas Mason with Pollo Del Mar and NWA World Television Champion Thom Latimer.